WilliamMurray-research/Bash_Tools/ResourceTracking/README.md

-Here is the polished and enhanced markdown (`README.md`) file for your resource tracking toolkit repository.

-I’ve upgraded the formatting to make the usage sections pop using clean code blocks, turned your bullet points into an easy-to-read table layout for the CSV output, and integrated notes about the parameter handling we fixed.

----

 # Resource Tracking & Financial Auditing Suite

 A collection of lightweight Bash tools designed to track, calculate, and audit hardware utilization (CPU, GPU, RAM, VRAM, Storage, Network) and derive energy/valuation metrics during interactive developer sessions or automated batch jobs.